 The Journal Newsletter

-We have a new update of The Journal 6 available.
-See what’s new (and what’s fixed) in “The Journal News” below.
-And, as always, a new tip and new writing prompts.
+We have a new update of The Journal 7 available.
+Check out “The Journal News” for what’s new and different.

 Thank you for using The Journal!

 To see if you have the latest version of The Journal:

 - Click on the “Help” menu in The Journal.